Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: Background

-\paragraph{Local Cluster Coefficient:} The local cluster coefficient is a measure indicating how well the neighbourhood of a node is connected.
-Following \acite{watts1998collective}, the local clustering coefficient for undirected graphs is defined as:
+{\bfseries Local Cluster Coefficient:} The local cluster coefficient is a measure indicating how well the neighbourhood of a node is connected.
+Following \cite{watts1998collective}, the local clustering coefficient for undirected graphs is defined as: